-The fund manager takes the adverse impacts on sustainability factors into account in the investment decisions to avoid investments in issuers with an unacceptable risk for adverse impacts and instead includes issuers that manage their sustainability risks in an acceptable manner.
+The fund manager integrates sustainability risks into the investment decisions to avoid investments with high sustainability risks and instead includes investments where sustainability risks are deemed to be managed in an acceptable manner.

-Through screening and exclusion, the Management Company excludes issuers with activities linked to controversial sectors as well as issuers with confirmed violations of international norms and conventions, such as UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
+Through screening and exclusion, the Management Company excludes bonds and interest-bearing instruments with activities linked to controversial sectors as well as issuers with confirmed violations of international norms and conventions, such as UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.